 Watch out for the balance transfer fee, especially if your transferred balance is high

-Perhaps the greatest drawback to balance transfer credit cards is the balance transfer fee.
+Perhaps the greatest drawback to high-limit balance transfer credit cards is the balance transfer fee.
 Most cards have a fee of 3% and many can be as high as 5%.
 This amount of this fee is added to your new balance, and you should make sure you’re saving enough in interest for it to be worth it.
+If you transfer $50,000 to a high-limit balance transfer card with a 3% fee, expect to see an extra $1,500 tacked on to your balance.

 It’s no fun to receive credit card statements each month that remind you of multiple outstanding balances.
 By opening up a high-limit balance transfer credit card, you can consolidate your balances, pay less interest and potentially even raise your credit score, all at the same time.